userbradley/documentation.breadnet.co.uk/docs/kubernetes/kb/using-argocd-image-updater-with-google-artifact-registry.md

 export auth=oauth2accesstoken:$(gcloud auth print-access-token)
 ```

-This will run the command `gcloud auth print-access-token` first (as it's in parentheses, remember `PEMDAS`) then save it's value as text.
+This will run the command `gcloud auth print-access-token` first (as it's in parentheses, remember `PEMDAS`) then save its value as text.

 Optionally, check what it looks like